webfolderio/wget-windows/README.md

 Our wget executable is bundled with GnuTLS.

-We do not support OpenSSL, and we don't have a plan to support it.
+We do not support OpenSSL, and we have a plan to support it.

 ### Staticly Linked Libraries